Nicholas0027/MSI-GCN-delivery-flow/README.md

 - pandas

 ## 2. Dataset
-We provide the [Subjective dataset for deep learning in Information Theory of Cartography (SITC)](./data/) in this repository.
+We provide the dataset of instant delivery flow prediction in this repository.

 | File Name / Folder                          | Content                                                             |
 | ------------------------------------------- | ------------------------------------------------------------------- |